fatemeebrahimzadeh/recipe-land/README.md

 # recipe-land

 http://recipe-land.surge.sh/

-this site is not designed in mobile dimensions yet.
+this site is not designed in mobile dimensions yet so isn't responsive.